-For some inexpensive eating, grilled chuck eye roast is a good way to go.
+For some good eating, grill smoked chuck eye roast is a good way to go.
 It's not the best part of the steer, but it's tender, juicy and chock full of flavor.

-The main drawback of this type of beef roast is that it tends to be fatty.
+The main drawback of this type of roast is that it tends to be fatty.
 If you're watching your cholesterol intake, this is probably one to stay away from.
-(Go with a top round or a top sirloin roast instead) But if you don't mind the fat, definitely give this one a try.
+Go with a top round instead.
+But if you don't mind the fat, definitely give this one a try.

 The chuck eye is take from the center portion of the first five ribs, and is positioned directly in front of the loin.